Pisqan Punta

 Pisqan Punta (Quechua pichqa, pisqa five, -n a suffix, punta peak; ridge, hispanicized spelling Pisccanpunta, Pisjanpunta) is a mountain in the southernmost part of the Wallanka mountain range in the Andes of Peru which reaches an altitude of approximately 4800 m.
 It is located in the Ancash Region, Bolognesi Province, Huasta District.
 Pisqan Punta lies at the Quntayqucha valley, southwest of a lake named Quntayqucha.

+Name

+The name Pisqan Punta derives from the Quechua language, where pisqa (or pichqa) means “five”, and the suffix -n is often used as a grammatical ending.
+The word punta means “peak”, “ridge”, or “point”.

+Thus, the name can be interpreted as “the fifth peak” or “the peak of five”.